Chapter Two

 Fable swallowed.
 “A-Anika gave it to me…”

-“Those need cell phone plans!
-How do you have a cell phone plan?”
+“Those need phone plans!
+How do you have a phone plan?”

 “And what if she is working for Them?” her father snapped.